fingent-corp/simplify-prestashop-mastercard-module/README.md

 11. If multiple Payment Providers are used, adjust the Sort Order to determine their display sequence on the checkout form.
 12. Option to choose Button color: Please select your preferred color from the options provided.
 13. Enable/Disable the option to log data into ./var/logs/mastercard_simplify.log.
 All communications with the Simplify Mastercard Gateway are securely encrypted.
 You can also download the decrypted log file directly from the plugin configuration page.
+14. Enable/Disable this option to send the additional data to the Mastercard Gateway.
-14. Remember to enable the extension to activate the changes.
+15. Remember to enable the extension to activate the changes.

 ![Configuration](docs/images/configuration.png "Configuration")